 The current BMW 7-Series is one of the most dynamic and technologically advanced offerings in its class, but its predictable styling and drab interior leave a lot to be desired.
 This is a six-figure car once you add a few options, yet to the average onlooker it’s hard to distinguish from the lesser 5-Series.

 The good news is that BMW will introduce substantial changes for the 7-Series’ mid-cycle update.

 A recently sighted prototype sported significantly more camouflage gear than you normally see for a mid-cycle update.
-It looks like BMW will introduce a new face for the car with new head and taillights, a new hood, and a new, more imposing grille.
+It looks like BMW will introduce a new face for the car with new head and taillights, a new hood, and a new, much bigger grille.

 2020 BMW 7-Series facelift spy shots - Image via S. Baldauf/SB-Medien

 The interior should also be made more plush as part of BMW’s plan to make the 7-Series feel more special.
 The car will sit alongside the i8 and upcoming X7 and 8-Series models in BMW’s new exclusive Bayerische Motoren Werke set.
 The high-end cars will wear a black-and-white version of the BMW roundel first used 100 years ago.

 There will be some new technologies too.
 One of these will be Amazon's Alexa voice assistant, which BMW will start introducing to its cars in 2018.
 Don't be surprised if more advanced electronic driver aids are added.
 BMW is working closely with HERE, Intel and Mobileye to develop its self-driving technology.